Which of the following lipids primarily acts as a chemical messen... | Study Prep in Pearson+

 Understand the role of lipids in the body: Lipids serve various functions, including energy storage, structural components of cell membranes, and acting as chemical messengers.

-Focus on the function of chemical messengers: Chemical messengers are molecules that transmit signals within the body, often regulating physiological processes.
-Steroid hormones like testosterone are key examples of lipids that act as chemical messengers.
+Recall the function of steroids: Steroids are a class of lipids that include hormones like estrogen and testosterone.
+These hormones act as chemical messengers, regulating physiological processes such as growth, metabolism, and reproduction.

-Analyze the options: Testosterone is a steroid hormone derived from cholesterol and functions as a chemical messenger.
-Adipose tissue stores energy but does not act as a messenger.
-Cholesterol is a precursor for steroid hormones but does not directly act as a messenger.
-Beeswax is used for structural purposes and does not have a signaling role.
+Compare the functions of the other lipids: Phospholipids primarily form cell membranes, waxes provide protective coatings, and triglycerides are used for energy storage.
+None of these act as chemical messengers.

-Conclude that the lipid primarily acting as a chemical messenger in the body is testosterone, as it directly regulates physiological processes by signaling through hormone receptors.
+Conclude that steroids are the correct answer because they are the lipid type primarily responsible for acting as chemical messengers in the body.

 Related Videos